ncsu-geoforall-lab/gis714-2020-tangible-landscape/README.md

 ### Configure an activity

-1. Create a new Python script according to the template
+1. Create a new configuration file according to the template
    * There is a template called `config_template.json` in the `activities` directory which provides an example of a minimalistic activity configuration.
    * Again, use a unique filename.